-Returning to Walla Walla evokes memories of his own for Bledsoe, not only of his hometown, but his time at WSU.
+Returning to Walla Walla evokes memories The art of planting and caring for vines is of his own for Bledsoe, not only of his hometown,

-"I like to say that I don't have any regrets, but looking back on it, my time at Wazzu was awfully short," Bledsoe admits.
+"I like to say that I don't have any regrets, but looking back on it. my time at Wazzu was awfully short," Bledsoe admits.
 "I was there two and a half years.
 I loved every minute of it.